Good Time (film): Casting

 For the character of Nick, the Safdie brothers originally considered casting an actor with a real disability, but worried that the filming environment wouldn't be appropriate.
 Josh Safdie said, "We were very far along in that process and we were interviewing a lot of people…but we ended up…looking at our schedule, which was very aggressive, and a lot of scenes that called for intricate blocking and action set pieces—because this is, in the end, an action movie.…We realized that [the actor] wouldn't have much agency in those scenes, we'd be pushing them around and manipulating, and that morally crossed a line for us."
-So Benny ended up taking on the role himself.
+Benny ended up taking on the role himself.
 In order to convince the skeptical financers of the film that he was right for the part, he made an audition tape in character as Nick.
 He put on weight for the role and developed a way of speaking with his tongue held back.

 Many roles were played by first-time actors, something the Safdie brothers' films are known for, with street casting for this film led by Eleonore Hendricks.
 The bail bondsman was played by the proprietor of American Liberty Bail Bonds, in Kew Gardens, Queens.
 Peter Verby, who plays the therapist in the film, is a criminal defense lawyer in real life and represented Josh Safdie after filming wrapped.
+Initially, Eric Roberts was cast as the bail bondsman.
+However, after the Safdies edited the scene, they felt having a known actor in the part gave it an artifice that was inappropriate for the film.
+So they re-shot the sequence with Eric Paykert, who is a real life bail bondsman.
 Taliah Webster, who plays Crystal, was cast after showing up to an open casting call where 600 other girls showed up.
 Benny Safdie said, "Taliah really just had such an incredible story that was very similar to the script, but she had such a toughness and humor to her that it would make everything deeper.
 We kept bringing her back for call-backs and did a ton of improv scenarios with her and she thrived in all of them.
 It wasn’t till she met Rob (Pattinson) that we knew it was official.…After she left that meeting I was told she was a huge Twilight fan and she had hid it from all of us!
 Now we really knew she could act."